Seems Neat

 5 Reviews

-Seems Neat was hired by an IT company specializing in telecommunication infrastructure development to help with the redesign of their software products.
-The project started with the ERP system, with Seems Neat chosen for their compatible tech stack, clear communication, and acceptable budget range.
-The project involved UI/UX design, frontend development, and API integration, using React.js and Figma.
-A dedicated team from Seems Neat, including a project manager, a quality assurance specialist, and three full-stack developers, worked on this ongoing project.
+Seems Neat was hired by an IT company specializing in telecommunication infrastructure development to redesign all of their software products with new technologies, stacks, and frameworks.
+The company chose Seems Neat due to their compatible tech stack, clear communication, and reasonable budget.
+The project, which is still ongoing, was initiated with UI/UX design, followed by frontend development.
+The vendor used react.js for frontend and Figma for design.
+A dedicated team of a project manager, quality assurance specialist, and three full stack developers worked on the project.

-Aros Marine, a company operating in the marine industry, hired Seems Neat to build an MVP to optimize the time spent by specialists and engineers on tasks, projects, and management.
-Seems Neat was chosen for their clear understanding of the project, and their ability to work within the planned timeline and budget.
-The project involved the creation of mobile applications and an administration panel, using React Native and PHP Laravel.
-A team of five from Seems Neat, including a project manager, a tester, two mobile app developers, and a backend developer, worked on this project.
+Aros Marine, a company in the marine industry, hired Seems Neat for the development of an MVP to optimize their specialists and engineers' time spent on tasks, projects, and management.
+The vendor was chosen due to their understanding of the project and the alignment of the timeline and budget with the company's plan.
+The project involved the creation of mobile applications and an administration panel.
+The apps were built with React Native and the admin panel/API with PHP Laravel.
+The project was executed by a team of five, including a project manager, tester, two mobile app developers, and a backend developer.

 Timeliness